-Why are carrots good for your eyes?
+Are carrots really good for your eyes?

-Carrots have a wide array of vitamins, including vitamin A, which has been known to improve eye health.
+Carrots contain a wide array of vitamins, including vitamin A, which has been known to improve eye health.
 In other words, there is truth to the claim that carrots are good for your eyes.
-Vitamin A is known to benefit your eye health by:

-Protecting the corneas
+Protecting your corneas

 Delaying peripheral vision loss